Johannestegner/node-continual/README.md

 ```

 This will initialize continual in the folder.
-When continual intializes, it creates a `.continual` folder, with a few sub folders and a `config.json` file.
+When continual initializes, it creates a `.continual` folder, with a few sub folders and a `config.json` file.
 If you are not working alone, and your co-workers are not using continual, you might want to put that folder in the ignore file!

-When continual is intialized, it will allow you to start by typing:
+When continual is initialized, it will allow you to start by typing:

 ```
 continual